Giovanni Serrapica (footballer): Serie C2 clubs

 In summer 2005 he was signed by Pro Vercelli, however he missed 3 games also due to suspension (round 12, 21 (rescheduled to 15 February), 24 (rescheduled to 4 March)).
 In the next two seasons he played for Paganese and Pizzighettone respectively, both as regular starter.
 He was suspended in the first match of 2006–07 Coppa Italia Lega Pro and twice in 2007–08 Serie C2.
 In summer 2008 he briefly returned to home province for Serie D club Neapolis (of Group I).
 In November 2008 he was signed by another Campania team Nocerina of Serie D Group H. The club finished as the second of the group and entered the promotion playoffs.
 Nocerina eventually won the promotion back to fully professional league of Italy, Lega Pro Seconda Divisione (ex- Serie C2) – the fourth division.
 In 2009–10 Lega Pro Seconda Divisione season, even though Serrapica remained in the squad, he only played 15 times.
 He was suspended once in the cup and twice in the league.
 The team finished narrowly survived from relegation zone for only 1 point, but accepted invitation to 2010–11 Lega Pro Prima Divisione to fill the vacancies by bankrupted teams.
 While Serrapica was released.

 Non-professional clubs

 Since 2010 he played for Civitanovese, Battipagliese, Noto and Pro Cavese in Serie D. He was cautioned 6 times in 2010–11 Serie D and once in 2011–12 Serie D.

 In December 2012 he left for Eccellenza Campania club Sant'Agnello.
 In March 2013, he applied for youth coaching course.

-In 2016, Serrapica signed for Eccellenza Campania team F.C.
-Sorrento, after they were refounded following their bankruptcy and temporary expulsion from Italian league football.
+In 2016, Serrapica signed for Eccellenza Campania team Sorrento, after they were refounded following their bankruptcy and temporary expulsion from Italian league football.